Build multi-tenant RAG with Neon's database-per-user model — no nosy neighbors, max isolation, minimal costs

 --project-idProject IDstringSets the identified project as the context until you reset or remove context-file

---context-filepath and file namestringCreates a file that holds project-id and branch context
+--context-filePath and file namestringCreates a file that holds organization-id, project-id, and branch context

 Global options are also supported.